Clemson Baseball's Weekly Wrap

 TCI Hitter-of-the Week

-The sophomore outfielder from Johns Creek, GA earned his first hitter-of-the-week award after going 6-for-13 (.462) in five games last week.
-Majkowski had two doubles, a triple, four RBI, six runs, three walks, and five HBPs for a .667 on-base percentage and a .769 slugging percentage.
+The redshirt senior infielder from Milton, GA earned his first hitter-of-the-week award after going 9-for-15 (.600) in four games last week.
+Byrd had two doubles, two triples, a homer, seven RBI, 10 runs, and six walks for a .714 on-base percentage and a 1.200 slugging percentage.

 Other hitters of note: